nobodyisnobody/write-ups/Google.CTF.2022/pwn/FixedASLR/README.md

 2. calculate the 64bits output by the **LFSR** from these mappings
 3. calculate the inital state `rand_state` of the **LFSR** with sage
 4. calculate the canary value with `rand_state`
-5. play the dump game, and loose it
+5. play the dumb game, and loose it
 6. forge a payload with the canary and some rop gadgets from known memory zone
 7. Use the buffer overflow in `get_player_name()` function to have code execution